uncefact/spec-untp/website/docs/specification/SustainabilityVocabularyCatalog.md

 ### Sample Scheme Vocabulary

-The JSON snippet below shows an example of a Scheme and ctrieria as a UNTP compliant digital vocabulary.
+The JSON snippet below shows an example of a Scheme and criteria as a UNTP compliant digital vocabulary.
 Such data structures should be simple to generate from a scheme management system.
-An HTMl rendering template can present the same data as a human browsable website where there is a dedicated web page for each criteria ID (eg `https://sample-scheme.org/ESGStandard/S11`) that rpesents the detailed information about that criteria.
+An HTMl rendering template can present the same data as a human browsable website where there is a dedicated web page for each criteria ID (eg `https://sample-scheme.org/ESGStandard/S11`) that represents the detailed information about that criteria.

 ```json
 {